-The school entry date in Perth and Kinross is the first day of the school session (Wednesday 19 August 2020).
+The school entry date in Perth and Kinross is the first day of the school session

+(Wednesday 18 August 2021).
 A child is of compulsory school age on the first school entry date from his/her fifth birthday.
-If your child is five between 20 August 2020 and 28 February 2021, they are eligible to start school on Wednesday 19 August 2020 and you should register your child for primary school during the January 2020 registration week, or alternatively, his/her parents may delay the registration until the beginning of the next school session.
+If your child is of compulsory school age on the first school entry date from his/her fifth birthday, they are eligible to start school on Wednesday 18 August 2021 and you should register your child for primary school during the January 2021 registration week, or alternatively, his/her parents may delay the registration until the beginning of the next school session.